Ikar's Diary

 Project Overview

 Ikar's Diary was created during the Spring of 2025 for EME 6677: Advanced Instructional Design & Development to address the challenge of presenting a learning theory in a memorable way.
 In this interactive story, Pavlov's dog Ikar decides to stop drooling one day and breaks free from Pavlov's laboratory.
 Through his scrolling diary entries, the learner is introduced to key concepts in Social Cognitive Theory like human agency, self-efficacy, and observational learning.
 This is the final version submitted for the course assignment.
-I created the narrative content and used Adobe Express for the built-in graphics and scrolling format
+I created the narrative content and used Adobe Express for the built-in graphics and scrolling format.
+I used ChatGPT to revise the text.
+Specifically, I prompted it to apply the "style of George Saunders" so it reflected the fragmented rhythm and tone I imagined for Ikar’s voice.

 Competencies Demonstrated